Yellow Fungus On Bearded Dragons

 Causes of the Yellow Skin Disease

 1. Dirty enclosures.
 Bearded dragons may be exposed to elements within the enclosure that are already contaminated.
-Choose the best Bearded Dragon enclosure.
+Choose the Bearded Dragon enclosure.

 2. Overcrowding.
 When too many dragons are housed and handled together in a single enclosure without proper quarantine measures.
 Yellow Fungus is a contagious disease.
 A new bearded dragon needs to go through a quarantine phase until it is considered clear of any health issues.
 This ensures that only healthy dragons are added to the crowd.